 - SHU FAQ about EdTPA

 The requirements and process for completing the edTPA will be incorporated into your culminating seminar course (EDST 4001, EDST 4500, EDST 6426).
 The theory, language, and practice associated with edTPA will appear throughout your education courses, providing the foundation for its full implementation in your clinical practice.
-We will utilize Chalk and Wire, an electronic data and assessment system, as the tool to collect your work across time and to prepare the final submission for edTPA.
+For additional information about edTPA, please visit the candidate page at Pearson.
+We will utilize VIA, an electronic data and assessment system, as the tool to collect your work across time and to prepare the final submission for edTPA.